eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 5. **Extensible**: You can easily extend its capabilities with custom processors or scripts.

-In this exercise, let's see how to configure NiFi to read data from an MinIO bucket (S3-compatible), perform minor modifications on JSON data, and write the processed data back to another MinIO bucket.
+In this exercise, let's see how to configure NiFi to read data from an MinIO bucket (S3-compatible), perform minor modifications on the data, and write the processed data back to another MinIO bucket.

-The input data consists of random generated multi-line .json files with information about a certain stock in a day (lets say APPLE) and if in that day
+The input data consists of random generated multi-line .json files with information about a certain stock in a day (lets say APPLE) and if in that day:

-- if there were any Events
+- there were any significant Events
-- the Event type (Social/Governance/Climate)
+- the Event type if there were any (Social/Governance/Climate)
 - the impact factor

 Example: